gopoma/competitive-programming/known.md

 * `Complexity in Recursive dp`: Complejidad que acarrea la tabla en sí por la Complejidad de un cálculo simple de estado.

-* It is my impression that Pull dp is best for counting.
+* It is my impression that `Top-Down` dp is best for counting.

 * Think in `invariants`.